CANDIDATES ON THE DECEMBER 10 BALLOT GRADED ON THEIR COMMITMENT TO AFFORDABLE HOUSING

 We encourage voters to consider the #PutHousingFirst Candidate Scorecard as they go to the polls for the Saturday, December 10 Runoff Election, and during early voting.

 In 2017, the Greater New Orleans Housing Alliance (GNOHA) developed the first #PutHousingFirst Platform outlining the needs for New Orleans residents along with public policy recommendations to meet those needs. #PutHousingFirst released their first Candidate Scorecards that same year for both the municipal election and general election in New Orleans.

 #PutHousingFirst continued to provide voters with Candidate Scorecards in the 2018 election for Congressional District 93 Representative.
-For the November 2018 election, #PutHousingFirst began including ballot initiative analyses into their scorecards to break down how constitutional amendments or propositions impact affordable housing development.
+For the November 2018 election, #PutHousingFirst began including ballot initiative analyses into their scorecards to breakdown how constitutional amendments or propositions impact affordable housing development.
 These efforts carried on into the 2019 election and accompanying Parishwide Propositions and continue with every election where housing is on the ballot.